apptainer/apptainer-userdocs/apptainer_and_docker.rst

         fortune

-After conversion to SIF via the apptainer ``build`` command, exection of the resulting container produces the output:
+After conversion to SIF via the Apptainer ``build`` command, exection of the resulting container produces the output:

 .. code-block:: none